The best hydration packs 2023: for water, energy gels, and much more

 This 9L volume hydration pack boasts numerous compartments and pockets, with a main compartment, (zipped at the top), as well as a velcro-topped stretchy outer pocket, which would be useful for quickly stashing clothing that you might need to access in a hurry.
 There are also mesh pockets for four soft drinking flasks – two 500ml and two 250ml – at the front of the shoulder straps.

-You can further add a hydration bladder (not included) to the inside of the pack, and run a drinking tube out through a purpose-designed slot at the top of a shoulder.
+We had the options of further adding a hydration bladder (not included) to the inside of the pack, and running a drinking tube out through a purpose-designed slot at the top of a shoulder.
 An internal zipped pocket is waterproof and can fit a large smart phone.
 There are two trekking pole attachment points, one for speed and one at the rear, the latter of which requires you to take off the pack.
 Other features include a small whistle and a reflective logo.

 Read our full Dynafit Alpine 9 review